adamcarheden/schema-sure/README.md

 ## Limitations, Gotchas and Stuff You Might Have To Do Differently
 * We don't support arrays (yet).
 [You can't subclass a Javascript array](http://www.2ality.com/2013/03/subclassing-builtins-es6.html), so even bable has no hook to intercept array operations (push, pop, splice, etc.), so we have no way to call a validator when the array changes.
 However, I plan to write an 'array-like' object that runs validators befor proxying operations to an array at some point.
 * I haven't done any load/big-data testing and I fully expect it won't scale well.
-If your data structure will have more than a few dozen of related objects with cross-validation, things might get slow (or perhapse not, I haven't tested).
-But I suspect a large number of projects don't need any such complexity, so I expect DataTrue to be useful even if it never scales wel.
+If your data structure will have more than a few dozen related objects with cross-validation, things might get slow (or perhapse not, I haven't tested).
+But I suspect a large number of projects don't need any such complexity, so I expect DataTrue to be useful even if it never scales well.

 ## Roadmap
 I plan to implement the following features:
 * Arrays with validation hooks
 * Serialization/Deserialization, complete with [circular reference support](https://www.npmjs.com/package/circularjs)
 * Persistence / DataTrue Server - A single method call will persist all changed objects in a schema via an REST API.
 * Query Language, Sparse Objects and memory-aware data structures (The Pipe Dream) - To maintain validity, all objects that reference each other must always be included when saving or loading from persistent storage.
 That won't scale well.
 A query language letting the user load some subset of objects initially and load the others later only if they're accessed could address that for some algorithms.
 Loading large data as arrays where the user specifies if things are orgainzed in [row- or column-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) order in memory, depending on how the algorithm will access them, could also make things fast.
+This sort of think might have to wait until I rewrite the whole thing in C, which is probably never.
+But perhapse DataTrue will serve as a useful prototype for some future technology to replace SQL and take the work out of shuffling data between memory and persistent storage and between the memory of multiple processes running on different computers.

 ## Current Status (Alpha/Experimental)